fabiangeisler/pyshotgrid/README.md

   ```python
   sg_project.to_dict()  # {"type": "Project", "id": 1}
   ```
-* iterate over all fields
+* Iterate over all fields
   ```python
   # Iterate over the fields directly to get some information about them...
   for field, value in sg_project.fields().items():